shawpan/group_allocator/README.md

 # Remarks

 Performance can be improved further because training loss decreased but the evaluation loss decay is too low throughout the training process.
-Need more hyperparameter tuning.
-Both `tf.estimator.DNNLinearCombinedRegressor` and `tf.estimator.BoostedTreesRegressor`
+There is a clear scope of generalization improvement since the model is slightly overfitted (visible gap between training and evaluation loss ).
+Extensive feature engineering + hyperparameter tuning must improve the model further.
+To start with learning_rate can be decreased carefully and gradually before applying dropouts and a more and deep network.